GraphiteEditor/Graphite/node-graph/rfcs/document-format.md

 **CmRDT vs. state-based CRDT or OT.** State-based CRDTs require a merge function and large state vectors.
 OT requires a central server to mediate transforms.
 CmRDT only requires per-op commutativity plus a causal-order delivery layer, which the transport provides.

+**Merkle `Rev` (parent in the hash) vs. a position-independent content id.** A `Rev` hashes `(parent, author, timestamp, kind)`, and since `parent` is itself a `Rev`, every `Rev` transitively commits to its whole ancestry.
+This is the Git commit-hash model: a Git commit folds its parent SHA, tree, author, committer, and message into its own SHA, so changing any ancestor rewrites every descendant hash.
+We keep that model for the same two reasons Git gets value from it.
+First, tamper-evidence: rehashing detects any rewrite of history (see [Deltas](#deltas)).
+Second, the chain doubles as the causal structure the CRDT already needs.
+We then diverge from Git in one deliberate place: a `Merge` is hashed over its sorted parent set alone, with author and timestamp excluded, so two peers merging the same tips mint the *identical* `Rev` and it dedups into one shared node.
+Git does the opposite (its merge commits carry author/time/message and so never converge), because Git reconciles through a human pushing and pulling rather than through automatic DAG convergence.
+The cost of parent-in-hash is the one Git also pays: reordering or rebasing an op rewrites every descendant `Rev`, so identity is not stable across [history linearization](#future-possibilities).
+A pure content-derived id (no parent) would survive reordering but would forfeit both convergence-by-construction and free tamper-evidence, so it is the wrong primary identity.
+The position-independent use case is better served by a separate, computed id (see the patch-id analogue under [Future possibilities](#future-possibilities)) rather than by weakening `Rev`.

 **Ad-hoc resurrection vs. tombstones.** Tombstones add a permanent footprint to the data model and a GC policy question.
 Resurrection reuses the history log already needed for undo as the recovery mechanism, keeping the live `Registry` lean.
 The cost is that `RemoveNode` is not durable under concurrent edits.

 **Type-erased attributes vs. typed metadata fields.** Migrations operate on attribute values without keeping old Rust struct shapes alive.
 The cost is per-value overhead, mitigable without changing the model.